Connecticut (CT)

 Connecticut SFAs serving local food

-Child Nutrition Programs in Connecticut using local food in school year 2018-2019
+Child Nutrition Programs in Connecticut using local food in school year 2022-2023

 Nationally, a majority of farm to school SFAs have been serving local food in school meals and snacks.
 See how many SFAs in Connecticut are leveraging local foods.

-Percent of F2S SFAs in Program Total F2S SFAs
+Percent of SFAs Number of SFAs

 Use local foods in NSLP